dojo-modeling/xlsxecute/README.md

 Parameters that define how to update cells in your spreadsheet can be provided in three ways:
 JSON file, CSV file, or command line arguments

-If both a config file and command line arguments are provided, the command line arguments
+If both a config file and command line arguments are provided, the command line arguments take precedence over the parameters in the config files.

-### Config file formatting

-Only one config file can be provided at a time.
-The config file can either be

 #### Command line arguments: